Director's Spotlight

 In The Death Ray, Gaston Quiribet pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 To fully appreciate The Death Ray, one must consider the cinematic climate of 1924.
-During this period, United Kingdom was undergoing significant artistic shifts, and Gaston Quiribet was at the forefront of this Documentary movement, often challenging established norms.
+During this period, United Kingdom was undergoing significant artistic shifts, and Gaston Quiribet was at the forefront of this Short movement, often challenging established norms.

 | Cinematography | Handheld |